 - Stock price as of May 15: $238.86

 Meta, formerly known as Facebook, took a beating in 2021 and the first three quarters of 2022 but has been on an upswing since last October.
-However, despite vulnerabilities such as privacy issues and unease around artificial intelligence, some believe the recent sell-off is unwarranted because of Meta’s unrivaled dominance as a market leader, Seeking Alpha reported.
+However, despite vulnerabilities such as privacy issues and unease around artificial intelligence, some believe the recent sell-off was unwarranted because of Meta’s unrivaled dominance as a market leader, Seeking Alpha reported.
 The steady increase over the last six months seems to bear that out.

 Over 3.5 billion people, representing 47% of the world’s population, use a Meta social media platform at least once a month, according to Statista.
-Analysts rate META a “buy” and predict an average price target of $154.93, which is a downgrade compared to last month but still well above the stock’s price of $110.88 when the markets closed on Nov.
-21.
+Analysts rate META a “strong buy” and predict an average price target of $272.27, which is well above the stock’s price of $238.86 when the markets closed on May 15.

 - Stock price as of May 15: $19.24